mitre/cti/README.md

 # cti
 The Cyber Threat Intelligence Repository of ATT&amp;CK and CAPEC catalogs expressed in STIX 2.0 JSON.
-See [USAGE](USAGE.md) for information on using this content with [python-stix2](https://github.com/oasis-open/cti-python-stix2).
+See [USAGE-ATTACK](USAGE-ATTACK.md) or [USAGE-CAPEC](USAGE-CAPEC.md) for information on using this content with [python-stix2](https://github.com/oasis-open/cti-python-stix2).

 ## ATT&CK
 ATT&CK is a catalog of techniques and tactics that describe post-compromise adversary behavior on typical enterprise IT environments.
 The core use cases involve using the catalog to analyze, triage, compare, describe, relate, and share post-compromise adversary behavior.